channotation/chap/README.md

 1. The [CMake](https://cmake.org/) tool in version 2.8.8 or higher.
 This will typically available through your system's package manager.
-For example, on Ubuntu you can install CMAKE by typing `sudp apt-get install cmake`.
+For example, on Ubuntu you can install CMake by typing `sudp apt-get install cmake`.
 2. The BLAS and LAPACK linear algebra libraries.
 This will typically already be installed on your system and are otherwise available through your package manager.
 On Ubuntu, type `sudo apt-get install libblas-dev liblapack-dev` to